-Wild parrots are expert fliers.
-They fly up to several miles a day, foraging for food, seeking shelter, and looking for warmer climates.
-Of course, parrots are ideally equipped for flying.
+Wild parrots fly for several miles a day, foraging for food, seeking shelter, and looking for warmer climates.
+Of course, parrots are ideally equipped for flying long distances.

 Many parrots live and fly in large flocks, seeking safety and protection from predators in larger numbers.
-However, parrots rarely fly at night, leaving predators with a small amount of time to attack if they can reach them when resting high up in trees.
+However, parrots rarely fly at night, resting high up in trees.

 How Does A Parrot Fly?